Kezzryn/Advent-of-Code/2016/README.md

 ## Spoiler warnings.
 I do talk about solutions and techniques I used for the puzzles here, but in a general way.

 ### [Day 1](Day%2001) - No Time for a Taxicab
-- **Problem:** Starting off the year with a distance travelled problem.
+- **Problem:** Starting off the year with a distance traveled problem.
 Part one could have been solved with a simple +/- counter, but part two needs to know where we've been.
 - **Solution:** Add to a `Point()` with an array of `Size()` to represent each direction, much like we've done in other years.
 A `HashSet` tracks where we've been.
 - **[Complex Numbers](Day%2001%20Complex%20Numbers):** - Skimming the solution thread, there was a [brief discussion](https://www.reddit.com/r/adventofcode/comments/5fur6q/comment/dangjvv/) about using complex numbers to track rotation.
 [Complex number guide here](https://betterexplained.com/articles/a-visual-intuitive-guide-to-imaginary-numbers/).

 ### [Day 2](Day%2002) - Bathroom Security
-- **Problem:** Another pathfinding problem.
+- **Problem:** Another path finding problem.
 - **Solution:** Another iterator, but with bounds checking!

 ### [Day 3](Day%2003) - Squares With Three Sides